bvbohnen/X4_Customizer/Documentation.md

       - Defaults to 'X4_Customizer'
     * output_to_user_extensions
       - Bool, if True then the generated extension holding output files will be under <path_to_user_folder/extensions>.
+      - Warning: any prior output on the original path will still exist, and is not cleaned out automatically at the time of this note.
       - Defaults to False, writing to <path_to_x4_folder/extensions>
     * output_to_catalog
       - Bool, if True then the modified files will be written to a single cat/dat pair, otherwise they are written as loose files.